Sadie Robertson Returns To Social Media After Week Long Digital Detox

 “Love this and so true!” commented a second person.

 As The Inquisitr previously reported, Sadie announced her social media hiatus on Instagram last week.
-She noted that it is important in life to take the time to simply be still and soak up the moment so as not to let special memories pass by unnoticed.
+She noted that it’s important to take the time to simply be still and soak up the moment so special memories don’t pass by unnoticed.